BQBehnken/Argentinian_Beans_Project_Scripts/README.md

 These are the scripts and data for our preprint on Argentinian beans (https://doi.org/10.1101/2025.09.03.674063).
 In accordance with both my values for transparency and the requirements of the journal, I'm submitting all my data and scripts for analysis onto this repository.

-No project is perfect, and thus I treat this as a stepping stone and learning experience for better science down the road.
-Feel free to reach out with comments and corrections if you feel so inclined.

-This paper is the product of several people; namely, W George and A Chaparro.
-I took on this project after their departure and drove it to completion with final assays and analyses.
-The research and data generated are the work of all of us together, including as all AK Schmidt.
-Original pilot data was obtained by AD Steinbrenner a number of years ago.
-I credit W George to teaching me how to code in R and getting me started on my coding journey when I needed it most.

-As such, the data and code presented here are not solely mine, but our collaborative effort to identify what is going on with these puzzling beans from Jujuy.
+All code was written as a collaborative effort to identify what is going on with these puzzling beans from Jujuy.
 The base code from Figure 1A and B is by ADS, but I optimized it and annotated it.
 Much of the code from Figure 2B and C is by WG, and I cleaned it up and annotated it.